 143 Middle East Politics

 An examination of the historical evolution and present state of political systems in Mexico, Central America, and Southern Cone countries.
 Alternative theoretical explanations of democratization, democratic consolidation, and the links between public policy and socio-economic development are emphasized.
 Major themes of the course include measuring and explaining the quality of democratic governance, institutional variations, social justice, human rights, ideologies, and US policy toward the region.
+Offered in alternate years.

 148 Eastern European Politics

 East Europeans have lived through all the great ‘isms’ of the last century, ending up with post-Soviet global neo-liberal capitalism today.
 The course focuses on the creation and evolution of the Soviet bloc, the attempts at reform in Eastern Europe, looking at case histories of Hungary, Poland, the former Czechoslovakia and Yugoslavia, the absorption of East Germany by West Germany, and the process of integration into the world economy.
 Topics include the revolutions of 1989, the dilemmas of democratization, the rise of nationalism, the problem of privatization, the rise and decline of civil society, and the social costs of transformation.
 A large part of the course is devoted to an examination of ongoing changes and toward that end a variety of topical issues are explored in some detail.
 Offered at least once in a three-year period.